Agenzia Nazionale Stampa Associata

-The Agenzia Nazionale Stampa Associata (ANSA; literally "National Associated Press Agency") is the leading news agency in Italy.
+The Agenzia Nazionale Stampa Associata (ANSA; English: "National Associated Press Agency") is the leading news agency in Italy and one of the top ranking in the world.
 ANSA is a not-for-profit cooperative, whose members and owners are 36 leading news organizations in Italy.
-Its mission is the distribution of fair and objective news reporting.

 History

-In January 1945, three representatives of the major political forces of the Italian Resistance, Giuseppe Liverani, managing director of "Il Popolo" (The People), Primo Parrini, managing director of Avanti!, and Amerigo Terenzi, CEO of L'Unità, advanced the possibility to organize a news agency as a cooperative of newspapers, not controlled by the government nor private groups, replacing the work of the Agenzia Stefani, moved to Milan to meet the information needs of the Italian Social Republic.
-Their proposal had the approval from the Allied military authorities who, a few months later, favored the success of the new agency by closing the Italian Notizie Nazioni Unite (NNU, United Nations News), an agency created by Psychological Warfare Division.
+In January 1945, three representatives of the major political forces of the Italian Resistance, Giuseppe Liverani, managing director of Il Popolo ("The People"), Primo Parrini, managing director of Avanti!, and Amerigo Terenzi, CEO of l'Unità, advanced the possibility to organize a news agency as a cooperative of newspapers, not controlled by the government nor private groups, replacing the work of the Agenzia Stefani, moved to Milan to meet the information needs of the Italian Social Republic.
+Their proposal had the approval from the Allied military authorities who, a few months later, favored the success of the new agency by closing the Italian Notizie Nazioni Unite (NNU; "United Nations News"), an agency created by Psychological Warfare Division.

 Some antifascist newspapers immediately adhered, and a makeshift headquarters was set up in Rome, at 15 Moretto Street, unofficially entrusting the direction of former NNU director Renato Mieli.
-ANSA's first publication came on 15 January 1945, in the form of a news release and distributed in the city of Rome.
+ANSA's first publication came on 15 January 1945, in the form of a news release and distributed in Rome.
 After a few weeks ANSA moved to the place formerly occupied by Agenzia Stefani, on Via di Propaganda.

 Profile

 The ANSA is a cooperative of 36 members of the main Italian newspapers publishers and is designed to collect and transmit information on the main events Italian and world.
 To this end, the ANSA has 22 offices in Italy and 81 offices in 78 other countries.
 It headquartered in Rome, in Via della Dataria, 94.

-The agencies ANSA transmit more than 3,500 news and more than 1,500 photos a day that are transmitted to the Italian media, national institutions, local and international trade associations, political parties and trade unions.
-The ANSA news broadcasts national, local and sector-specific.

-In addition to the news in Italian ANSA transmits its news in English, Spanish, German, Portuguese and Arabic.

-Since 1996 the ANSA was the first agency in Italy to spread news via SMS.
+The agencies ANSA transmit more than 3,500 news and more than 1,500 photos a day that are transmitted to the Italian media, national institutions, local and international trade associations, political parties, and trade unions.
+The ANSA news broadcasts national, local, and sector-specific.
+In addition to the news in Italian ANSA transmits its news in English, Spanish, German, Portuguese, and Arabic.
+Since 1996, the ANSA was the first agency in Italy to spread news via SMS.

-From 1985 to 1994 as President of ANSA he was covered by journalist Giovanni Giovannini.
+From 1985 to 1994, as President of ANSA, he was covered by journalist Giovanni Giovannini.
 From 1997 to 2009, Boris Biancheri, a diplomat, was president of ANSA.
 Since 2003, the Ansa through AnsaMed provides a news service covering the countries of the Mediterranean basin.
 Since 2009, the new president is Giulio Anselmi, former director of the ANSA from 1997 to 1999.
 On 10 June, Luigi Contu has been appointed managing director of the agency.
 On 26 August 2014 a five-year partnership agreement (2015–2020) was signed between AP and ANSA for photos, text and video.